OpenstackForkedProjects/openstack-tutorial/tutorial/preparation.rst

   route to the VMs in a different way, but we haven't started the bastion host yet, so we don't know which route to inject :)

-..
-FIXME: why do we need to remove the gw?
-I forgot.

 Starting the virtual machines
 -----------------------------